Skip to main content

 Vigilantes

 The vigilante suite of programs acts as a relayer of data between Babylon and Bitcoin.
-Babylon's secure operation requires that at least one honest operator of each of the programs exist.
+The secure operation of Babylon requires that at least one honest operator of each of the programs exist.
 Otherwise, an alarm will be raised by the monitor program.

 Vigilante Submitter